fieldtrip/website/workshop/nigeria2025/stimuli.md

 port = serial.Serial("COM4", 115200)
 ```

 In this example, the address for serial port is `COM4`.
-The port address change depending on the PC and how the external defince is connected.
-Change the adress to match your machine.
+The port address change depending on the PC and how the external device is connected.
+Change the address to match your machine.

-This example takes the integer `code` and transformes it to a code that can be send over serial to emulate a parallel trigger (note this only works for numbers 0-255):
+This example takes the integer `code` and transforms it to a code that can be send over serial to emulate a parallel trigger (note this only works for numbers 0-255):

 ```python
 port.write(code.to_bytes(1, 'big'))     # Send trigger code